 - Optimization phase: add route optimization, richer analytics, advanced integrations, customer self-service, and automation after real usage data confirms the priority.

 This phased path is similar to strong mobile app development work: the first release should be narrow enough to ship and useful enough to reveal what needs to be built next.
+When route planning, shipment visibility, and exception prediction become central to the product, compare the roadmap with NextPage's AI solutions for logistics and supply chain operations so AI is added to measurable decisions instead of decorative dashboards.

 Feature Prioritization Checklist